Last Updated on

 Learning and Educational Development

 By the age of 5, your child’s learning skills should develop.
 To know if your child’s learning and educational milestones are being met, check the points below:

 - Your child should be able to write the lower case and upper case letters.

-- Your kid should have mastered the basic concepts of alphabets, numbers and colours etc.
+- Your child should have mastered the basic concepts of alphabets, numbers and colours etc.

-- Your kid should be learning new words and memorizing them too.
+- Your child should be learning new words and memorizing them too.